 where $(u_0,v_0)$ represents the pixel coordinates of the image's center, and $f$ is the focal length of the camera lens on the optic axis $X$.
 Intuitively, in the PCS, one pixel occupies $dy$ unit lengths in the $Y$-axis direction and $dz$ unit lengths in the $Z$-axis direction.

 The commonly used monocular camera, which is adopted by the BS, however, lacks ability to sense in-depth information about environment.
-Relying solely on coordinate matching between $( y^P_{b,u}, z^P_{b,u})$ from the BSM and $( u^{P}_{b,n}, v^P_{b,n})$ from the BBox would lead to user identification error if other PUOs are obstructing the UO at the same angle relative to the BS.
-For example, in Fig. \ref{UI_error}, user1 is occluded by a non-user vehicle, which will probably lead to user identification error if not carefully handled.
+Relying solely on coordinate matching between $( y^P_{b,u}, z^P_{b,u})$ from the BSM and $( u^{P}_{b,n}, v^P_{b,n})$ from the BBox would lead to user identification error if other non-user objects are obstructing the UO at the same angle relative to the BS.
+For example, in Fig. \ref{UI_error}, user1 is occluded by a visually identical non-user vehicle.
+Mistakenly identifying this non-user vehicle as user1 can lead to subsequent visual tracking errors once the BSM feedback is lost, thereby severely degrading the communication performance.
 Thus, we propose a two-step matching approach to enable user identification via fully exploiting the spatial features of the image and the BSM.
-According to the imaging model of a small hole shown in Fig. \ref{Imaging_principle}, the distance of the $n$-th PUO can be estimated as $\frac{h^W_u \times f}{q^{P}_{b,n}}$ with the physical height information $h^W_u$ of the $u$-th UO, and the real distance is $d^C_{b,u}=\sqrt{(x^C_{b,u})^2 + (y^C_{b,u})^2 + (z^C_{b,u})^2}$.
+According to the imaging model of a small hole as previously shown in Fig. \ref{Imaging_principle}, the distance between the $n$-th PUO and the BS can be estimated as $\frac{h^W_u \times f}{q^{P}_{b,n}}$ with the physical height information $h^W_u$ of the $u$-th UO, and the real distance is $d^C_{b,u}=\sqrt{(x^C_{b,u})^2 + (y^C_{b,u})^2 + (z^C_{b,u})^2}$.